Transform your development planning from annual paperwork into daily growth opportunities.

 | • Succession planning discussions with VP | • Skills portfolio reviewed in quarterly check-ins | • Regulatory efficiency metrics shared with executives |

 Each example tackles real business problems while advancing individual careers.
 Sarah develops leadership skills through work that directly impacts revenue retention.
 Mark builds technical expertise using data that matters to the business.
-The compliance team improves communication while solving actual regulatory challenges.
+The compliance team reduces regulatory friction while building the cross-functional relationships that make future collaboration easier.

-Most development plan templates gather digital dust because they’re built for compliance, not implementation.
-This template focuses on the practical elements that actually drive results rather than checking bureaucratic boxes.
+Many individual development plan (IDP) templates gather digital dust because they’re built for compliance, not implementation.
+This template focuses on the practical elements that keep plans alive under real organizational pressure.

-The template addresses the core challenge every L&D professional faces: creating plans that survive contact with real organizational pressures.
+A common challenge for L&D professionals is creating plans that survive contact with real organizational pressures.
 Instead of asking “What skills do you want to develop?” start with “What business problem will this development solve?”

 Template structure:

-The template includes fillable fields, example entries and implementation checklists that transform good intentions into sustained development outcomes.
-Most importantly, it treats development planning as an operational discipline rather than an HR exercise.
+The template includes fillable fields, example entries and implementation checklists that help turn good intentions into sustained development outcomes.
+It treats development planning as an operational discipline rather than an HR exercise.

-Download the complete template to start building development plans that actually work within your organizational realities rather than despite them.
+Download the complete template to start building development plans that work within your organizational realities.

 D2L Link integrates with major HRIS platforms like Workday, ADP and BambooHR to automate data sharing between systems.
 When someone changes roles or joins the organization, their development path can update automatically without manual intervention from L&D teams.